aprilmintacpineda/webpack-multi-build-template/README.md

 2. `npm i`
 3. `npm run start` -- A browser will open.
 4. `npm run build` -- to build for production.
 Your files would be at `builds/`.

+#### Serving built files

+You can serve built files after running `npm run build` by running one of the following.

+- `npm run serve:web`
+- `npm run serve:native`
+- `npm run serve:mobile`

+This feature is powered by [http-server](https://github.com/indexzero/http-server).